 This is the best course for anyone who has a passion for both science and business.
 Especially if you are passionate on health-related field and you want to start a business around that area.
 Every module was fun and fascinating with valuable information.
 After doing the programme I can comfortably say that I have transformed and I am DIFFERENT.

-The first few days of the programme were difficult and stressful as I was not used to teaching via Powerpoint and it took me time to get used to the tutors' accents.
+The first few days of the programme were difficult and it took me time to get used to the tutors' accents.
 However, over time I was able to acclimatise and everything became normal.
 The course is quite intensive and I was busy, there were assignments, presentations and deadlines to be met.
 However, looking back I can comfortably say that I have gained the necessary skills to succeed in both the scientific and business world and I can't wait to go back and start building my bioprocessing company with my new knowledge and mindset.

 Graduated in 2015